 Left wingers typically play along the left side of the rink.
 It also helps for a left wing to shoot left-handed, as it makes it easier to play the puck on the boards and distribute it to the middle of the ice.
 However, right-handed players also sometimes play left wing, as it is easier to take one-timers and create better shooting angles in the offensive zone.

-Right wingers have much of the same responsibilities of the left wingers, except they play primarily on the right side of the rink.
+Right wingers have much of the same responsibilities as the left wingers, except they play primarily on the right side of the rink.
 As opposed to left wingers, it helps to have a right-handed shot when playing right wing on breakouts and when skating the puck up ice against defensemen.
 However, some left-handed players play right wing because it is easier to take one-timers and create better shooting angles in the offensive zone.

 The following lists some of the top wingers in the National Hockey League: